-We use are 5 senses everyday!
-Set up a wonderful and simple discovery table for early childhood discovery and play.
-This 5 senses activity will be delightful for kids to explore their own senses and learn how their bodies work!
-Easy science for young kids using everyday items around you!
-Simple science for kids is perfect for early learning.
+We use our 5 senses every day!
+Set up a wonderful and simple discovery table for early childhood learning and play.
+These 5 senses activities are delightful for introducing preschoolers to the simple practice of observing the world around them.
+They will discover their 5 senses and learn how their bodies work.
+Easy science activities for preschoolers using everyday items.

 Creating curiosity, building observation skills, and increasing vocabulary through discovery!